cburdine/materials-ml-workshop/MaterialsML/regression/kernel_machines.md

 # fit each model and plot the prediction surface:
 for svr_model in svr_models:

-    # fit model to normalized data:
+    # fit model to standardize data:
     svr_model.fit(data_z, data_y)

     # plot predictions made by kernel SVR model